jamesmfriedman/ngen/README.md

 2. In your project's root, run `ngen newGenerator yourGeneratorPackageName`
 3. Your generator is now avilable in your node_modules folder and can be accessed by using require('ngen-yourGeneratorPackageName') from your config.

-Check it out in your node_modules folder, you should have something like this
+Check it out in your `node_modules` folder, you should see something like this:
 ```
 +-- ngen-yourGeneratorPackageName
 |	+-- index.js